yasiryagi/helpdesk/roles/storage-lead/README.md

 Again, if EITHER amount of objects in the bags the bucket holds, OR the cumulative size of said objects reaches a single buckets limits, the upload will fail.
 Even if the bag in question are held by 10 other buckets, that all have "lots" of spare capacity.

 ### When to Update Bags
 Related to the above, we sometimes need to move bags around.
 For example when we upgraded to the `giza` network, and content was migrated from the "old" storage system, all bags were assigned to a single bucket operated by jsgenesis.
-As we don't want rely on a single bucket (that could crash, or reach capacity, or in this specific case, we want to simply remove), we need to replicate all those bags over to other buckets.
+As we don't want to rely on a single bucket (that could crash, or reach capacity, or in this specific case, we want to simply remove), we need to replicate all those bags over to other buckets.
 This is a slow process if done manually (you can only add OR remove a single bag from a single bucket in one transaction), but a simple `bash` script can do the work for us.
 An example follows below.

 Suppose we have:
 - a bucket single bucket (id 0), that holds bags 714-901 (eg. `dynamic:channel:714-dynamic:channel:901`).